73 Awakino Road

 - 12 bed general ward

 - 4 bed maternity ward

-- supported by on-site laboratory, phsiotherapy, and occupational therapy services
+- supported by on-site laboratory, physiotherapy, and occupational therapy services

-- Visting consultants from Whangarei Hospital provide specialty medical and surgical services
+- Visiting consultants from Whangarei Hospital provide specialty medical and surgical services

 Dargaville Medical Centre provides 24 hour emergency cover.